jbatnozic/N.E.W.-40.000/Codices/Necrons.md

 that is also not In Disarray makes an attack, the hit roll gains Advantage (doesn't stack with **My Will Be Done** auras from other units with the same special rule).
 - **Resurrection Orb (only if equipped):** \[see entry under 'Lesser Lord']
+- **Phylactery (only if equipped):** Once per turn, when this model uses its Living Metal ability, it regains up to D3 lost wounds instead of 1.

 #### > OPTIONS:
 - This model's Hyperphase glaive can be replaced with one of the following: 1 Hyperphase sword; 1 Voidblade; 1 Staff of Light.
 - This model's Hyperphase glaive can be replaced with a Warscythe (+5 pts) or Voidscythe (+10 pts).
-- This model's Tachyon arrow can be replaced with a Resurrection Orb (+35 pts).
+- This model's Tachyon arrow can be replaced with a Resurrection orb (+35 pts) or a Phylactery (free).
 - This model can be equipped with a Phase Cycler (+25 pts) or a Phase Shifter (+40 pts).

 ---